 Similarly, when it comes to using marketing automation, we can mark the special days for every lead and customer.
 It can be birthdays or it can an anniversary of using your product.
 As long as it is a special moment between you and your customer, you should go ahead and celebrate it.

-One of the things Facebook can teach you is how to respect the privacy of others.
+One of the things Facebook can teach you is how to respect the privacy of others(You may disagree!).
 If you ever visit the privacy tab in your Facebook settings, you can see a lot of settings.
 You can set who can see your posts, who can contact you, and who can look you up using your details inside and outside of Facebook.

 Thanks to marketing automation, it is easy to set these customizations.
 And, once you set it, you are set for life.
 Unless the subscriber wishes to change their settings.
 In that case, the changes will be updated on your marketing automation tool as well.